openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Core Concepts

-The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
-The Wallet MAY use the same Access Token to send multiple Credential Requests to request issuance of the following:

-* multiple Credentials of different types/doctypes bound to the same proof, or
-* multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of the different types/doctypes bound to different proofs.

-Note: "type" and "doctype" are terms defined by an individual Credential format.
-For details, see (#format_profiles).

-The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following in the Batch Credential Response:

-* multiple Credentials of different types/doctypes bound to the same proof, or
-* multiple Credentials of the same type/doctype bound to different proofs, or
-* multiple Credentials of different types/doctypes bound to different proofs.
+### Multiple Credential Issuance

+Credentials issued at the Credential Endpoint or Batch Credential Endpoint can vary in their contents (the Credential Dataset), their format (including type and doctype, see (#format_profiles)) as well as in the key to which they are bound for Cryptographic Holder Binding.
+For multiple Credentials (either issued in multiple Credential Requests or at once at the Batch Credential Endpoint), the following combinations are possible:

+- Same Credential Dataset and format, but different keys
+- Different Credential Dataset and format, but same key
+- Different Credential Dataset and format and different keys

+(TODO: Say why Dataset is connected to format.)

+(TODO: Discuss Batch vs. Single Credential Endpoint.)

 In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as a means to authenticate or identify the End-User during the issuance flow, as illustrated in (#use-case-5).

+### Credential Formats and Credential Format Profiles

-At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
-Multiple Credential formats can be used within the same transaction.
+At its core, this specification is Credential Format agnostic and allows implementers to leverage specific capabilities of Credential Formats of their choice.
+Multiple Credential Formats can be used within the same transaction.
+This specification defines Extension points to add Credential Format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request.

-The specification achieves this by defining the following:

-* Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request,
-* Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extension point.
-This set of Credential format specific set of parameters and claims is referred to as a "Credential Format Profile" in this specification.

 This specification defines Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles) that contain Credential Format specific parameters to be included at each extension point defined in this specification.
 Other specifications or deployments can define their own Credential Format Profiles using the above-mentioned extension points.

+### Issuance Flow Variations

 The issuance can have multiple characteristics, which can be combined depending on the use cases: